KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 - [Overview for creating tests](docs/creating_tests.md).
 - When updating the [layer settings](./layers/VkLayer_khronos_validation.json.in), the [layer settings schema](https://github.com/LunarG/VulkanTools/blob/main/vkconfig_core/layers/layers_schema.json) can be used to validate the changes.

-> Tip - If you make a fork and push to it, it will run CI there before your make a PR!
+> Tip - If you make a fork and push to it, it will run CI there before you make a PR!

 ### Contributor License Agreement (CLA)